Ruksana22/Power_Bi_Projects_Ruksana/HR Data Analytics/README.md

     Based on the analysis, I recommend the following actions:
     •	The company must focus on West and North regions for employee retention.
 Management can look into deploying some new measures, programs, perks or benefits for existing employees to ensure they will not leave the company.
     •	Implement a strategy to retain talented employees who will be an asset to a company.

 Conclusion
 The workforce has grown significantly from 2017 to 2023, reflecting the company’s expansion.
 There is a higher number of female employees compared to males, with notable role variations, Packaging Associates being the largest group and Marketing roles the smallest.
 Employees aged 30 are the largest age group for both genders.
 Salary analysis shows that Product Managers earn the highest salaries, while Packaging Associates receive the lowest.
 Educational qualifications affect salary levels, with Master’s degree holders earning the most.
 Leave balances are generally moderate, with some employees having more than 20 days of leave.
 These insights highlight growth, gender imbalance, role distribution, salary disparities, and leave management within the organization.

-Conclusion
-The workforce has grown significantly from 2017 to 2023, reflecting the company’s expansion.
-There is a higher number of female employees compared to males, with notable role variations, Packaging Associates being the largest group and Marketing roles the smallest.
-Employees aged 30 are the largest age group for both genders.
-Salary analysis shows that Product Managers earn the highest salaries, while Packaging Associates receive the lowest.
-Educational qualifications affect salary levels, with Master’s degree holders earning the most.
-Leave balances are generally moderate, with some employees having more than 20 days of leave.
-These insights highlight growth, gender imbalance, role distribution, salary disparities, and leave management within the organization.